 Step Three: Turn the knob on your Cricut Explore Air to “Cardstock”.

-Step Four: For the sign backs, cut the plain Cardstock to the necessary size and apply it to the Cricut Mat with the textured side down.
+Step Four: For the sign backs, use the Cricut Cutter to cut the plain Cardstock to the necessary size and apply it to the Cricut Mat with the textured side down.
 For the sign middles, cut the Glitter Cardstock to the necessary size and apply it to the Cricut Mat with the glitter side up.
 For the sign fronts, cut the plain Cardstock to the necessary size and apply it to the Cricut Mat with the textured side up.